The Myth of Scarcity

 The most relationship-wrecking, and hence human-wrecking, application of the myth of scarcity is that there is not enough love to go around.
 We believe that if the object of our desire does not love us, that no one ever will, so we get pathetic or controlling.
 We believe that our friend shouldn’t really have other friends because that will in some way impoverish us.
 We believe that God is a worse parent than we are, and cannot love all of us equally.
 We buy into the lie that God has favorites – us, if we are arrogant in our fear – or them if we are victimized in our fear.

 The truth is that love is the most obviously infinite resource in this reality.
 It is renewable.
 It is multiplicative.
 It easily trumps death.
-People who lose a loved one grieve, but then they pick up and love again, without losing the love they had for the one who has gone on to another expression of life.
+People who lose a loved one grieve, but love again, without losing the love they had for the one who has gone on to another expression of life.
 Mothers and fathers love each of their children completely without robbing the others.
 If we believe that love is unlimited and time is unlimited then there is no reason for jealousy.
 We are given these miracles to teach us about the truth of God’s love.
 God’s love is infinite and so is ours if we let it be.
 There is enough.